dcos/dcos-docs/1.8/usage/managing-services/application-basics.md

 When you define and launch a service, Marathon hands over execution to Mesos.
 Mesos creates a sandbox directory for each task.
 The sandbox directory is a directory on each agent node that acts as an execution environment and contains relevant log files.
 The `stderr` and `stdout` streams are also written to the sandbox directory.

-## Using Resources in Applications
+# Declaring Resources in Applications

 To run any non-trivial application, you typically depend on a collection of resources: files or archives of files.
 To manage resource allocation, Marathon has the concept of URIs (uniform resource identifiers).
 URIs use the [Mesos fetcher](http://mesos.apache.org/documentation/latest/fetcher/) to do the legwork in terms of downloading (and potentially) extracting resources.